Finland’s international human rights policy

 Strengthening the rights of sexual and gender minorities

-Sexual and gender minorities commonly experience discrimination all over the world.
-Homosexuality is still criminalised in more than 80 countries.
+Finland promotes the rights of sexual and gender minorities as part of its foreign and security policy.
 Finland advocates the elimination of all forms of criminalisation as well as other discriminatory legislation and official measures based on sexual orientation, gender identity and gender expression.

 A hand holding a rainbow flag at the Senate Square, Helsinki